nx-lr/protea/readme.md

 "Punning" refers to the syntax shorthand for when a label and a value are the same.
 For example, in JavaScript, instead of doing return `{name: name}`, you can do return `{name}`.

-PML supports punning. `<input checked/>` is just a shorthand for `<input checked="checked"/>`.
+Protea's JSX supports punning. `<input checked/>` is just a shorthand for `<input checked="checked"/>`.
 The formatter will help you format to the punned syntax whenever possible.
 This is convenient in the cases where there are lots of props to pass down:

 ```dart
 <MyComponent isLoading text onClick/>